BobbieBarker/nodejs-rest-scaffold/README.md

 * name
 * lastSoldAt -- date when the widget was last sold, should update if widget quantity decreases

 # Required REST Capabilities

 The store should support the following capabilities:

-1. Create a widget
+1. Create a widget - done.
-1. List all widgets
+1. List all widgets - done.
-2. Get a widget
+2. Get a widget - done
-3. Update a widget including incrementing the quantity of a widget
+3. Update a widget including incrementing the quantity of a widget -- done?
 4. Delete a brand (which should delete all associated widgets)

 # Useful commands